josephseverino/Kaggle_Zillow_estimate_error/README.md

 ## EDA: Location, Location Location

-* both plots are showing only outliers of log error greater than .25 and less than -.25
+* Both plots are showing only outliers of log error greater than .25 and less than -.25
 * (left plot) Clustering for both over-estimates and under-estimates
 * (right plot) better view of clustering of outliers.